mcandre/lair/README.md

 ## Focus

 lair is quiet by default, presenting only the logs of your commands.
-This reduces log noise, reducing time and cloud costs.
+This reduces log noise, saving time and cloud costs.

 ## Portability